 Prerequisite(s): 6 sem. hrs. of history including HIST 135 or 136, or instructor's consent.
 (3-0 or 3-0) HIST 339 Wilderness, Water and Global Warming: Canadian Environmental History (3 sem. hrs.)
 A thematic case study approach to Canadian Environmental History that highlights the nation's unique reciprocal relationships with nature as illustrated through ideas (Wilderness), material resources (Water) and social/ethical issues (Global Warming).
 Investigates how "natural" elements like climate, topography, plants, animals and diseases have influenced our choices about nature, and how "cultural" content, like "clean/green" energy initiatives, pipeline projects, save the whale campaigns, and fear of climate change, have shaped our perceptions of the places we inhabit.
 Critically engages the ethical decisions we make about the environment that may determine the future we wish to construct as Canadian and global citizens.
 NB: Offered every other year.
 Cross-listed: GENV 312 Prerequisite(s): 6 sem. hrs. of history, or instructor's consent.
-(0-0; 3-0) HIST 347 Religion in the U.S.A.
-(3 sem. hrs.)
-Religious developments in the U.S.A. from the beginning of European settlement to today.
-The relationship between such developments and the political, economic, and social life of the country.
-The Great Awakenings and the Modernist/ Fundamentalist controversy.
+(0-0; 3-0) .HIST 340 Issues in First Nations- Canadian Relations (3 sem. hrs.)
+Explores specific events that have shaped the relationship between First Nations, Inuit and Metis and the Canadian state and have informed the interaction between indigenous peoples and settler society.
+Weekly seminars will cover topics such as the Indian Act, reserves, treaties, violence against indigenous women, residential schools, the Sixties Scoop, economic development and sustainability, crime and punishment, art and cultural representation, and activism and resurgence.
+The thematic approach will explore different visions for how indigenous communities and Canadian society can 'live together in a good way."
 NB: Not offered every year.
 See department chair.

-Cross-listed: RELS 377.

-Prerequisite(s): 6 sem. hrs. of history including one of HIST 135, 136; 251, 252, 264; 348; 362 or instructor's consent.
+Cross-listed: POLS340 Prerequisite(s): 6 sem. hrs. of history including HIST 135 or 136, POLS 234 or HIST/POLS 237or instructor's consent.
 (3-0 or 3-0) HIST 348 Religion in Canada (3 sem. hrs.)
 Religious developments in Canada from the beginning of European settlement to today.
 The relationship between such developments and the political, economic, and social life of the country.
 NB: Not offered every year.
 See department chair.
 Cross-listed: RELS 378.

 Prerequisite(s): Any two of HIST 135, 136; 264; 347; 362.
 (3-0 or 3-0) HIST 352 Government and Politics of the United States (3 sem. hrs.)
 An introduction to American politics, including the major branches of government: the presidency, the Congress, and the Supreme Court.
 The dynamics of American political institutions and their interaction.
 The prime emphasis is on national politics, especially the interaction of the executive and legislative, including presidential decision-making.
 NB: Not offered every year.
 See department chair.
+Cross-listed: POLS 352.

 Prerequisite(s): 6 sem. hrs. of history including HIST 135, 136; 251, 252; 347; or instructor's consent.
 (3-0 or 3-0) HIST 355 American Foreign Policy (3 sem. hrs.)
 A study of principle themes in United States foreign policy with in-depth review of post-Second World War presidential periods.
 Students analyze the causes and results of American policy choices in the context of evolving world order.
 The course explores philosophy and leadership styles.
 NB: Not offered every year.
 See department chair.
+Cross-listed: POLS 355.